 Your pecs will be solid and appear striated when you flex them.
 Your lower back will display a ‘Christmas tree’ shape when you flex your back muscles.
 And when you pump up, you will likely have very prominent veins popping out of your forearms, biceps, and maybe even your shoulders, chest, calves, or quads.
 This is the point where you’ll want to compete in a physique competition or book a professional physique photo shoot to get some killer photos to add to your portfolio!

-Between 10-12 percent body fat— which is where it sounds like you currently are— you will have some obvious abdominal muscle definition.
-You won’t have deeply etched, granite-like abs with vividly chiseled obliques and serratus muscles, but you will likely have a 4 or 6 pack.
+Between 10-12 percent body fat, you will have some obvious abdominal muscle definition.
+You won’t have deeply etched, granite-like abs with vividly chiseled obliques and serratus muscles.
+But, you will likely have a 4 or 6 pack.

 You will display some muscle separation in your arms, shoulders, and legs, but that separation will be a little on the blurry side.
 It won’t really give your physique that WOW factor.
 You might see some mild striations in your pecs when you flex them, but they won’t appear striated.
 When you flex your back, you will have the beginning formation of the Christmas tree in your low back.